How to Make Toasted Ravioli

 If you want to jazz them up, now is the perfect time to sprinkle a little freshly grated Parmesan and chopped basil over the ravioli.
 Serve them up with warm marinara sauce.

 Editor’s Tip: While we love homemade marinara, store-bought sauce is great if you’re short on time.
-Check out our top pasta sauce picks.

 Can You Bake Toasted Ravioli?